jaruizes/jaruizes.github.io/_posts/2021-10-14-Thoughs_About_Agile_in_2021.md

 I'm not going to explain what is "[The Agile Manifesto](https://agilemanifesto.org/)" but I just would like to highlight some points:

 - The title is "Manifesto for Agile Software Development"

-- It begins with "***We are uncovering better ways of developing software by doing it and helping others do it***"

 - The authors (17) are software developers (although not all of them studied a grade in computer)